stevenschwenke/SoftwareEngineeringCourse/refactoring/refactoring.md

 - [use new inheritance in calculation](https://github.com/tobyweston/Refactoring-Chapter-1/commit/c6e70880eae6c0867044b60e016ee0277fafcf8d)
 - replace condition with inheritance: [1](https://github.com/tobyweston/Refactoring-Chapter-1/commit/4511529ce748aae80ee1cf2896bc581b991271a8), [2](https://github.com/tobyweston/Refactoring-Chapter-1/commit/445fd49c955d977f5225b8a0f6bfc48cbfd1c8c4)
 - change can be viewed as a [state pattern](https://en.wikipedia.org/wiki/State_pattern) or a [strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern)

+## Chapter 2: Principles in Refactoring
+### General thoughts
+- refactoring != adding functions.
+You should be aware of which of these you are doing right now.
+- refactoring ensures changeability
+- the less code, the better
+- most important aspect of code: should be readable because it gets read much more than it gets written
+- also, refactoring can help understand unfamiliar code.
+Kind of "active reading".
+- refactoring helps writing good code more quickly - on the long run!
+In the short run, it takes more time.
+- Don't plan a "refactoring sprint", but refactor after every couple of commits, all the time!
+- Refactoring code from others doesn't mean they are not able to write great code, just that you see things differently and can improve the code because of this outsiders position.
+- hard decision: tell or don't tell the customer about refactoring issues?
+Depends.
+- limitations to refactoring: change published interfaces which causes problems in code you can't reach with the refactoring.
+Can happen with simple refactorings like change method name.
+Solution: Keep old interface around for a while, mark it with @Deprecated (with a short explanation!).
+Don't copy method body, but let old implementation call the new one.
+- refactoring and design: instead of big upfront-design, design thoughts should be made to a specific degree (upfront), but the rest should be done via refactoring.
+Do not find __the__ design solution, but __a__ reasonable one.
+- very interesting story on page 58/59: about speculation in optimization of systems: "The lesson is: Even if you know exactly what is going on in your system, measure performance, don't speculate.
+You'll learn something, and nine times out of ten, it won't be that you were right!"

 ## Sources
 - Refactoring - Improving the design of existing code.
 Martin Fowler, Kent Beck